Agoric/documentation/main/guides/getting-started/README.md

 yarn install
 ```

-**Note:** If you run into errors during install or build, make sure you have build-essential installed. `gcc --version`.
+**Note:** If you run into errors during install or build, make sure you have build-essential components installed. `gcc --version`.

 ## Build Packages